Causal thinking for decision making on Electronic Health Records: why and how: Step-by-step framework for robust decision-making from EHR data

 \paragraph{Causal Assumptions}

-Not every question can be answered from a given dataset: valid causal inference requires assumptions \citep{rubin2005causal} --detailed in Appendix \ref{apd:causal_assumptions}.
-The analyst should thus review the plausibility of the following: 1) Unconfoundedness: after adjusting for the confounders as ascertained by domain expert insight, treatment allocation should be random; 2) Overlap --also called positivity-- the distribution of confounding variables overlaps between the treated and controls --this is the only assumption testable from data \citep{austin2015moving}--; 3) No interference between units and a constant version of the treatment, a reasonable assumption in most clinical questions.
+Valid causal inference requires assumptions \cite{rubin2005causal} --detailed in \nameref{apd:causal_assumptions}.
+The analyst should thus review the plausibility of the following: 1) Unconfoundedness: after adjusting for the confounders as ascertained by domain expert insight, treatment allocation should be random; 2) Overlap --also called positivity-- the distribution of confounding variables overlaps between the treated and controls --this is the only assumption testable from data \cite{austin2015moving}--; 3) No interference between units and consistency in the treatment, a reasonable assumption in most clinical questions.

-\paragraph{Categorizing covariates} Potential predictors --covariates-- should be categorized depending on their causal relations with the intervention and the outcome (Figure \ref{fig:causal_variables}): \emph{confounders} are common causes of the intervention and the outcome; \emph{colliders} are caused by both the intervention and the outcome; \emph{instrumental variables} are a cause of the intervention but not the outcome, \emph{mediators} are caused by the intervention and is a cause of the outcome.
-Finally, \emph{effect modifiers} interact with the treatment, and thus modulate the treatment effect in subpopulations \citep{attia2022proposal}.
+\paragraph{Categorizing covariates} Potential predictors --covariates-- should be categorized depending on their causal relations with the intervention and the outcome (illustrated in \nameref{apd:causal_variables}): \emph{confounders} are common causes of the intervention and the outcome; \emph{colliders} are caused by both the intervention and the outcome; \emph{instrumental variables} are a cause of the intervention but not the outcome, \emph{mediators} are caused by the intervention and is a cause of the outcome.
+Finally, \emph{effect modifiers} interact with the treatment, and thus modulate the treatment effect in subpopulations \cite{attia2022proposal}.

 To capture a valid causal effect, the analysis should only include confounders and possible treatment-effect modifiers to study the resulting heterogeneity.
-Regressing the outcome on instrumental and post-treatment variables (colliders and mediators) will lead to biased causal estimates \citep{vanderweele2019principles}.
-Drawing causal Directed Acyclic Graphs (DAGs) \citep{greenland1999causal}, \emph{eg} with a webtool such as DAGitty \citep{textor2011dagitty}, helps capturing the relevant variables from domain expertise.
+Regressing the outcome on instrumental and post-treatment variables (colliders and mediators) will lead to biased causal estimates \cite{vanderweele2019principles}.
+Drawing causal Directed Acyclic Graphs (DAGs) \cite{greenland1999causal}, \emph{eg} with a webtool such as DAGitty \cite{textor2011dagitty}, helps capturing the relevant variables and defining a suitable estimand or effect measure.